pingcap/docs/dev/reference/configuration/tikv-server/configuration-file.md

 ### `disable-gc`

-+ Enables or disables GC on Blob files for Titan
++ Determines whether to disable Garbage Collection (GC) that Titan performs to Blob files
 + Default value: `false`

 ### `max-background-gc`

-+ The maximum number of GC threads for Titan
++ The maximum number of GC threads in Titan
 + Default value: `1`
 + Minimum value: `1`